When Confederate Monuments Represent Reconciliation

 Individual virtue can exist even in a less-than-virtuous system.
 Heroes of the South, from Robert E. Lee to a 20-year-old soldier who died anonymously, can be honored with a clear conscience in the same way that George Washington can.
 Their memorials and symbols can be remembered fondly, blemishes and all.
 If you think that the flag-adorned Dodge Charger from The Dukes of Hazzard was a Nazi fashion statement, you’re living in a Portlandia sketch.

 In a rush to cleanse society of anything that is morally offensive, activists often forget about the most important party of morality: reconciliation.
-Forgiving those who have done wrong is hard; sanctimonious grave-spitting is easy.
-We need to remember which one is righteous.
+Grave-spitting is easy, forgiving those who have done wrong is hard.

 Robert Mariani is the opinion editor of The Daily Caller, and the co-founder of Jacobite, a magazine of post-political thought.
 Follow him on Twitter.